New hardest working royal revealed as Princess Anne drops to second place

 King Charles outdoes Princess Anne to be crowned the hardest working member of royals

-The King has finally beaten his young sister’s track record after she has been consecutively named the most hard-working royal over the past five years
+The King has finally beaten his young sister’s track record after she has been consecutively named the most hard-working royal over the past few years

 King Charles has surpassed Princess Anne in being crowned the hardest-working member of the royal family in 2025, despite facing weekly cancer treatment.

-The King has finally beaten his young sister’s track record after she was consecutively named the most hard-working royal over the past five years.
+The King has finally beaten his young sister’s track record after she was consecutively named the most hard-working royal over the past few years.

 Last year the King conducted 533 engagements which was the most he’d done since 2019 when he did 541.
 This included travelling across the world, with three high-profile state visits to Italy, Canada and Poland.